 - 1 cup shredded unsweetened coconut

-- 3 extra large egg yolks slightly beaten, in a bowl
+- 3 extra larger yolks slightly beaten, in a bowl

-- 4 tbsp butter cool or room temperature, not frozen
+- 4 tbsp butter room temperature or cool.

 - 1/4 tsp almond extract

 - 1 cup whipping cream

 - 3-4 oz dark chocolate (up to 113 g) broken up into pieces